Pranavj17/form_builder_dsl/README.md

 # FormBuilderDSL

-A clean, minimal DSL for defining complex, dynamic forms in Elixir.
+A clean, minimal, and extensible DSL for defining structured, dynamic forms in Elixir.

-This library allows developers to:

-- Declaratively define text, select, checkbox fields, and more
+FormBuilderDSL helps teams write intuitive, maintainable forms with metadata structures that can power:
-- Register and reuse enums
+- Web-based LiveView and HTML rendering
-- Automatically generate form metadata using structs
+- JSON-serializable form schemas for APIs
-- Extend input behavior with validations, options, conditions, and dynamic rendering
-- Use in LiveView, traditional views, APIs, or internal admin tools
+- Dynamic admin and internal tool UIs

+---

+## Features

+ Declarative definitions for form fields
+ Reusable `defenum/2` macro for dropdown/select support
+ Generates metadata as `FormBuilderDSL.Field` structs Support for text and select inputs (more coming!)
+ Runtime-safe enum management using `ETS`
+ Clean rendering logic that plays well with Phoenix Components

+---

 ## Example